-6-8 WEEKS BEFORE MOVE
+6-8 WEEKS BEFORE THE MOVE

-- Call your Move ON Moving agent.
+- Call your moveON moving relocation specialist.
 Set a date for the agent to visually or by telephone survey your home and prepare an estimate.

 - Notify the post office that you are moving.
 An online Change of Address form is available on the Postal Service Web site.

 - Prepare a list of friends, relatives, business firms and others who should be notified of your move.
-The following list will be helpful:

 - Lawn Service